kreso975/CBRZoptimizer/README.md

 - Extracted archives are unpacked to the `TMP_FOLDER`
 - Final output files are saved in the `OUTPUT_FOLDER`
 - STB fallback is used automatically when ImageMagick is unavailable
+- PDF creation supports mixed image formats (`.jpg`, `.png`, `.bmp`, `.tif`) and preserves alphabetical page order
+- 7-Zip is used for ZIP/CBZ extraction and compression if configured

 ---